-2. Instructions for Certification - Lower Tier Participants:
+3. Instructions for Certification - Lower Tier Participants:

-(Applicable to all subcontracts, purchase orders and other lower tier transactions requiring prior FHWA approval or estimated to cost $25,000 or more - 2 CFR Parts 180 and 1200)
+(Applicable to all subcontracts, purchase orders, and other lower tier transactions requiring prior FHWA approval or estimated to cost $25,000 or more - 2 CFR Parts 180 and 1200)

 a.
-By signing and submitting this proposal, the prospective lower tier is providing the certification set out below.
+By signing and submitting this proposal, the prospective lower tier participant is providing the certification set out below.

 b.
 The certification in this clause is a material representation of fact upon which reliance was placed when this transaction was entered into.
 If it is later determined that the prospective lower tier participant knowingly rendered an erroneous certification, in addition to other remedies available to the Federal Government, the department, or agency with which this transaction originated may pursue available remedies, including suspension and/or debarment.